Loading...

 Equipment and Training Required for Home Dialysis

-- Dialysis machine (for hemodialysis or peritoneal dialysis).
+• Dialysis machine (for haemodialysis or peritoneal dialysis).

-- Proper storage is required for equipment and medications.
+• Need for proper storage for equipment and medications.

-Proper training is required in setting and operating the dialysis machine to use at home.
+Proper training is a must in setting up and operating the dialysis machine to use at home.

 The Kidney Dialysis Procedure